Browsing Tag

 November 17, 2015 cont …

 The walk from the Sprayview Hotel into Victoria Falls town center was quick.
 I was amazed how friendly people were.
 Random locals passing by would smile and say “Hello” or wave and greet me from across the street.
 It was such a friendly and open atmosphere.
 I loved it.
 My first stop was the post office and much to my dismay it had just closed.
 An iron gate covered the glass doors of the entrance and through the glass I could see two clerks behind the counter.
 As I looked in the slatted windows a woman called out asking if I needed stamps.
 I answered “yes, just thirteen post card stamps.”
 She asked if they were intended for the United States and I told her they were.
 I thought she was going to tell me to come back tomorrow but she said: “that will be $13.00” and in a minute she came to the window, handed me the stamps through the slatted glass panes.
 I, then, gave her the cash and thanked her.
 Wow!
 What nice people!
-By the way, did you know that thermal break windows are an excellent choice for improving energy efficiency in buildings? you should check this out.
+By the way, did you know that thermal break windows are an excellent choice for improving energy efficiency in buildings?
+And if you’re looking to make your property even more energy-efficient, a solar panel installer can help you take that next step.
+You should check this out.

 Just outside was a red post office box and as soon as I stamped each of the post cards I slipped them inside.
 The time was a few minutes after 5P.
 From there, I walked across the parking lot and street to check out the strip of shops along the main drag.
 The sidewalk was beautifully festooned with vibrant flame trees.